 Buying from a car dealer

 When you buy a new or used car from a car dealer, you are protected by the Consumer Sales Act.
 This means that the car dealer is not permitted to give you less favourable conditions than those enshrined in this law.
-Even though you are protected by this law, there are some other things that it is good to bear in mind.
+Even though you are protected by this law, there are some other things that are good to bear in mind.

 Things to think about